Hooverdan96/HDHR-DVR-docker_old/README.md

 Image based on latest Alpine Linux https://alpinelinux.org/

 Contains a script to download the latest engine after the container and before the engine is started.
+The engine resides within the container and not in a mounted folder.
 To update the engine stop the container and restart, this will trigger the download of the latest version.

 ## DVR Engine User
-The container is run as a root user (unless specified differently in docker run command), but the engine can be run with a different user altogether, e.g. if the resulting files should be managed through a Plex server, then the user of the HDHomeRun DVR needs to be aligned with the user/user group of the Plex instance (or jellyfin, emby, kodi, etc.).
+The container is run as a root user (unless specified differently in docker run command), but the engine will be run with a different user.
+So, for example, if the resulting files should be managed through a Plex server, then the user and group IDs of the HDHomeRun DVR need to be aligned with the user/user group of the Plex instance (or jellyfin, emby, kodi, etc.).
+If the user/group on the host match this container's default, then none need to be passed.

 | Environment Variable | Description |
 |  --------| ------- |